Getting Started with 80/20 Training

 Q: My pace (or power) and heart rate zones don’t line up.
 For example, when I’m in Zone 2 for pace I’m in Zone X for heart rate.

 A: This issue is resolved by ensuring that you use the same testing protocol for each intensity type as outlined in the documents Intensity Guidelines for Running or Intensity Guidelines for Triathlon.
+By measuring Pace, Power, and HR in a single test, the three intensity types will align.

 Q: Where and how often in the plan do I perform zone testing?